Alaska Airlines Unaccompanied Minors

 For connecting flights, the airline staff will ensure that the child is transferred safely from one flight to the other.
 If the minor is in transit for more than three hours, the airline will provide supervision and may arrange for meals.
 Upon arrival at their destination, the designated staff member will escort the minor to the arrival gate.
 Further, the airline will contact the parent or guardian to arrange pickup.

 Alaska Airlines has launched a program “Junior Jetsetters” specifically for children who want to fly alone with the airline.
-According to this program, children ages 5 to 17 years old are allowed to book their flight as unaccompanied minors on Alaska Airlines.
+According to this program, children ages 5 to 17 years old are allowed to book their flights as unaccompanied minors on Alaska Airlines.

 You must have proof of age to travel as an unaccompanied minor.
 It is a must to carry a passport, birth certificate, or other documentation upon request of Alaska Airlines.